 In addition to standard recommended treatments — about which there might be differing medical opinions — there are numerous clinical trials that may be relevant to each woman's situation.
 There are newer therapies under investigation for metastatic breast cancer using new chemotherapy drug or older drugs in combination with new hormonal therapies.
 There is rich innovation in the arena of preventing further metastases (antiangiogenesis), vaccine research, alternative delivery systems for older chemotherapy agents and interruption of the genetic "turning on" of breast cancer development.
 Each woman reacts differently, but it is generally true that women need both information and emotional support and benefit greatly from advocacy on their behalf.

 The team of doctors and health care providers at the UCSF Carol Franc Buck Breast Care Center will work with you individually to address your personal medical concerns and to determine a treatment plan that meets your medical needs.
-In addition, the Breast Care Center and the UCSF Cancer Resource Center offer support and wellness services to help you manage the emotional and lifestyle challenges that you may face.
+In addition, the Breast Care Center and the UCSF Patient and Family Cancer Support Center offer support and wellness services to help you manage the emotional and lifestyle challenges that you may face.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.